Get Help Paying Your Bills

 Power AZ is a state program that is similar to LIHEAP.
 Households with income exceeding LIHEAP requirements may qualify.

 If you would like to apply for Power AZ, contact the Gila County Community Action Program (CAP).
+Call CAP.
 Their contact information is above.

 Updated: May 2026